lyteword/chspurgeon-tod/volume-2/psalm-51.md

 **Verse 8.** *Make me to hear joy and gladness.* This is the exceeding great love of the Lord toward his children, that he hath not only provided a sure salvation for them through the remission of their sins in Christ Jesus, but also seals up in their heart the testimony thereof by his Holy Spirit of adoption, that for their present consolation, lest they should be swallowed up of heaviness through continual temptations.
 Though he speak not to all his children as he did to Daniel, by an angel, "O man, greatly beloved of God, "nor as he did to the blessed Virgin Mary, "Hail, Mary, freely beloved, "yet doth he witness the same to the hearts of his children by an inward testimony: when they hear it they are alive; when they want it they are but dead; their souls refuse all other comforts whatsoever. *William Cowper.*

 **Verse 8.** *Make me to hear joy and gladness.* As a Christian is the most sorrowful man in the world, so there is none more glad than he.
 For the cause of his joy is greatest.
 In respect his misery was greatest, his delivery greatest, therefore his joy greatest.
-From hell and death is he freed, to life in heaven is he brought...The person from whom he seeketh this joy is God: *Make me to hear,* saith he; whereby he would teach us that this joy cometh only from God; it is he who is the fountain of joy and all pleasure, for "all good things come from above."
+From hell and death is he freed, to life in heaven is he brought...
+The person from whom he seeketh this joy is God: *Make me to hear,* saith he; whereby he would teach us that this joy cometh only from God; it is he who is the fountain of joy and all pleasure, for "all good things come from above."
 Natural joys proceed from a natural and fleshly fountain; spiritual joys spring only from God: so he who seeketh those joys beneath seeketh hot water under cold ice. *Archibald Symson.*

 **Verse 8.** *Make me to hear joy and gladness.* Another reference to the expiation of the leper, whose ear was to be touched with the blood of the trespass offering and the oil, as well as thumb and toe, to show that his faculties were now prepared for the service of God; so David prays that his ears may be sanctified to the hearing of joy and gladness; this an unsanctified heart can never receive. *W. Wilson.*